frogm0uth/keyboard-notes/qmk-compose-key/README.md

 ## LIMITATIONS/TODO

+The output codes in my Kyria implementation currently work for Mac only.
+If you use this code, presumably you will redefine the compose tree anyway.

-The current implementation works for Mac only.
-The first three item in this last of limitations are all tied together, and are a bit tricky to solve.
+The first three items in the following list of limitations are all tied together, and are a bit tricky to solve.
 It may be a while before I get to it.

+1. It doesn't work with custom keycodes.
-1. The output codes used in compose_tree.c are for Mac only.
+2. The output codes used in compose_tree.c are for Mac only.
-2. It doesn't work with Windows Alt key input method.
+3. It doesn't work with Windows Alt key input method (because Alt needs to be held down while the following numbers are tapped).
-3. Needs more work to make diacritics work better (Mac) or possible at all (Windows, this would require addressing the previous item + more).
+4. Needs more work to make diacritics work better (Mac) or possible at all (Windows, this would require addressing the previous item + more).
-4. It doesn't work with custom keycodes.
 5. I would like to come up with a "mod-tap" key that works with Compose.
 (Leader needs its own key, which is part of the reason I wrote this in the first place.)
 6. (Maybe) Write a script to convert a human-readable set of strings into a compose tree.